sipeed/MaixPy_DOC/docs/maixpy/en/how_to_read.md

 ## Learn to search

-* Regarding the interface and parameters of the module, please refer to it according to your needs when using it. **There is a search box** in the upper left corner, which can be used well.
+* Regarding the interface and parameters of the module, please refer to it according to your needs when using it. **There is a search box** in the upper right corner, which can be used well.
 At the same time, you can also use the browser's page search function, that is, press the keyboard <kbd> Ctrl +F </kbd>, then enter the content to be searched and press the confirm key
 * Please don’t worry if there is anything you can’t find, you can go to the [issue](https://github.com/sipeed/MaixPy/issues) page of github to find (search and search) if anyone has mentioned it , If not, you can create a new issue, or go to [Forum](https://bbs.sipeed.com) to search for the issue, and don’t ask for help anymore, or contact technical support.

 ## FAQ of this document